-Questions Brokers Need to Know Before They Begin a Wellness Program
+Begin a Wellness Program: Questions Brokers Need to Know Before Hand

-As a broker or consultant, your role in the implementation of employee wellness programs has probably grown in recent years.
+When you begin a wellness program, your role as a broker or consultant, has probably grown in recent years.
 Your clients want wellness and you want to provide them with what they want.
 However, you may not know the answers to many of the toughest wellness questions.

 We have the answers!
 WellSteps works with clients (brokers, consultants, and wellness experts) all over the world and many are asking the same questions.
-Here are the answers to tough wellness questions from brokers.
-We have compiled answers to 10 of the most asked wellness questions:
+When you begin a wellness program, here are the answers to tough wellness questions you need to know.
+We have compiled answers to 10 of the most frequently asked questions.

 1. What is the difference between a health contingent program and an outcomes-based program?